takudzwa-coder/elwazi-pilot-WESkit/CONTRIBUTING.md

 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.
 If you're just targeting a minority of users, consider writing an add-on/plugin library.

 <!-- omit in toc -->
-#### How Do I Submit a Good Enhancement Suggestion?
+#### How Do I Submit a Good Feature Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://gitlab.com/one-touch-pipeline/weskit/api/issues).
+Feature suggestions are tracked as [GitHub issues](https://gitlab.com/one-touch-pipeline/weskit/api/issues).

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
-- Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
+- Provide a **detailed description of the suggested feature** in as many details as possible using the feature template(default).
-- **Describe the current behaviour** and **explain which behaviour you expected to see instead** and why.
-At this point you can also tell which alternatives do not work for you.
-- **Explain why this enhancement would be useful** to most WESkit users.
-You may also want to point out the other projects that solved it better and which could serve as inspiration.

 <!-- omit in toc -->
 ## Attribution